huilinghe19/bluesky/README.md

     ariadne --catalog test --zmq localhost:60615

-with at least these two commands, ariadne GUI will be opened, in the GUI we can do the plans like scan and mv, which are already stored in the bluesky queueserver, I try to understand the theroy of the communications and know how to create/change a GUI.
+With at least these two commands, ariadne GUI will be opened, in the GUI we can do the plans like scan and mv, which are already stored in the bluesky queueserver, I try to understand the theroy of the communications and know how to create/change a GUI.
 Due to the lack of the relevant documentation, I can just explore the programs and the structure by myself.

 bluesky widgets:  https://github.com/NSLS-II/bluesky-widgets-demo
 ariadne:  https://github.com/NSLS-II-BMM/ariadne